mattrussi/gitlab-com-runbooks/docs/monitoring/prometheus-is-down.md

 Sometimes the chunks of data in GCS that thanos-compact is working on can be corrupted in ways that cause thanos-compact to crash hard and restart, leading to a crashloop and the PrometheusManyRestarts alert.

 One such issue resulted in this log on `/var/log/prometheus/thanos-compact/current`:
+It may be the case that this file does not exist.
+In that case you can view logs via the systemd journal: `sudo journalctl -u thanos-compact.service`

 ```
 {"caller":"main.go:215","err":"error executing compaction: compaction failed: compaction failed for group 0@{env=\"gprd\",monitor=\"app\",provider=\"gcp\",region=\"us-east\",replica=\"02\"}: compact blocks [/opt/prometheus/thanos/compact-data/compact/0@{env=\"gprd\",monitor=\"app\",provider=\"gcp\",region=\"us-east\",replica=\"02\"}/01DS5AQG40F0NWX3GP57KR1XGF /opt/prometheus/thanos/compact-data/compact/0@{env=\"gprd\",monitor=\"app\",provider=\"gcp\",region=\"us-east\",replica=\"02\"}/01DS5HK7C0HR5WNS9KHEXV0J68 /opt/prometheus/thanos/compact-data/compact/0@{env=\"gprd\",monitor=\"app\",provider=\"gcp\",region=\"us-east\",replica=\"02\"}/01DS5REYM1E1J0X3GTVZ9NNJ68 /opt/prometheus/thanos/compact-data/compact/0@{env=\"gprd\",monitor=\"app\",provider=\"gcp\",region=\"us-east\",replica=\"02\"}/01DS5ZANVZ9N7A14EKPHPZ70MM]: write compaction: iterate compaction set: chunk 45 not found: invalid encoding \"\u003cunknown\u003e\"","level":"error","msg":"running command failed","ts":"2019-11-11T04:12:56.374664759Z"}
 ```

-The key identifier is "compaction failed for group".
+The key identifier is `compaction failed for group` and `pre compaction overlap check: overlaps found while gathering blocks`.
 The rest of the message is a bit hard to read, but the interesting facts are

 1. the identifier of the source: "0@{env=\"gprd\",monitor=\"app\",provider=\"gcp\",region=\"us-east\",replica=\"02\"}", which says that this came from prometheus-app-02-inf-gprd ('env', 'monitor', and 'replica' are the relevant parts).
 This is possibly only tangentially interesting, for locating the source of the corruption